 The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
 The registered manager at Uppingham and Upperton Dental Practice is the practice manager.

-During the inspection we spoke with three dentists, three dental nurses, one receptionists and the practice manager.
+During the inspection we spoke with one dentist, one dental nurse, one receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

 The practice is open: